learn-co-curriculum/a-react-app-example/README.md

 however, will be done within `App.js` and child components of it.
 This is where all of our creative energy will be spent.

-This file structure is used by Facebook, the creators of React, in its tool, `create-react-app`.
-Using this structure, a lot of set up is abstracted away.
-We do not need to deal with writing the HTML document or connecting it with JavaScript, as it is always the same `index.html` and `index.js` file content.
+This file structure is used by Facebook, the creators of React, and is what `create-react-app` automatically generates.
+Using this structure, a lot of set-up is abstracted away.
+We do not need to deal with writing the HTML document or connecting it with JavaScript, as it is always the boiler plate code with `index.html`, `index.js`, and `App.js`.

 ## Resources